JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 > People who think evolution works through random mutations and selection need to explain how intelligent life appeared using nothing else.
 > Clearly, any optimization process is more efficient if it uses some sort of gradient estimation.

+The nature of mutations — random or not — touches upon fundamental questions of evolution: What explains biological diversity, and what explains the often exquisite adaptation of this diversity to an organism's needs?
+For example: The different beaks of Darwin’s finches, each adapted to the local food sources — are they just attributable to selection, or also to well-targeted mutations?

-Here, we will investigate why textbooks still teach that evolution works through random mutations, but also why this might change in the light of recent experiments.
-We will start by reviewing the general role of mutations in the evolutionary process.
+Here, we will investigate why textbooks do teach that evolution works through random mutations, but also why this might change in the light of recent experiments.
+We will start by reviewing the textbook view and its evidence.

 ## Mutations are the fuel for evolution